The Québec maritime Blog

 Gaspésie provides snowmobilers with many opportunities to ride to the top of mountains.
 The Saint-Pierre Mountain in La Rédemption, which is reached via trail #587 N, offers a 360°-view of the St. Lawrence, a wind farm and the Matapédia Valley.
 By all accounts, it’s a breathtaking view not to be missed!

-Snowmobilers love the local trails maintained by the Mont Carleton snowmobile club because they take you into the mountains and all the way to the top of Mt.
-Carleton.
-From there you can admire an impressive view of Chaleur Bay in all its winter glory.
+Snowmobilers love the local trails maintained by the Mont Carleton snowmobile club because they take you into the mountains where you can admire impressive views of Chaleur Bay in all its winter glory.
+The top of Mt.
+Saint-Joseph offers a particularly spectacular view!
+Be prudent on this trail, however, since it’s not maintained and is also used by snowshoers.

 3. Between La Martre and Grande-Vallée